 That said, it’s important to make sure not to overkill it.
 If you’re hashtagging the same thing on every post, that will get redundant and, frankly, may come across as desperate.

 Graph search allows people to find what they’re looking for through friends and connections.
 This means, if many of Bob’s friends like a certain restaurant on Facebook, it is likely to come up high if someone does a search for restaurants their friends like, or restaurants of a certain genre.

 If someone searches “restaurants in New York my friends like,” graph search will produce a list of matches in the person’s network.
 It also provides each venue’s contact information and reviews.
 Since peer recommendations are becoming increasingly influential, this could theoretically become a common way for people to search for things (rather than going to a search engine like Google, where the results will be more broad and less tailored to what their friends think).

-What do you think of these recent changes?
+What do you think of these unique features of Facebook?
 Have you seen any brands using them to their full potential?